MIDL-Conference/midl-website-2024/pages/camera-ready.md

 ### Preparing the camera-ready submission

-Prepare your camera ready using the **latest** version of the LaTeX MIDL template (`midl-shortpaper`): [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate)
+Prepare your camera ready submission using the **latest** version of the LaTeX MIDL template (`midl-shortpaper`): [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate)

 Please make sure your are **not:**